SAILATHA-284/Task-Manager/README.md

 Workflow:
 Click Add Task
-Give title,desciption(optional) and set the priority(high,low,medium)
+Give title,desciption(optional) and set the priority(high,low,medium), Date Save
-Save
 Tasks will appear according to the priority order Delete the task once done
 Undo the task if deleted by mistake
+Filter the tasks according to the date